Broadband Providers

 Plusnet focuses on affordable fibre broadband with straightforward pricing.
 Operating on the Openreach network, it offers reliable part fibre and full fibre options in many areas.

-Sky offers fibre broadband via Openreach alongside its TV and streaming services.
+Sky offers fibre broadband via the Openreach network alongside its TV and streaming services.
 It’s often chosen by customers looking to bundle broadband with television and entertainment packages.
+Sky offers a range of broadband speeds, from entry-level Fibre Broadband to gigabit-capable Full Fibre connections where available.
+With nationwide coverage and a straightforward range of packages, Sky is one of the UK’s largest and most popular broadband providers.

 TalkTalk provides low-cost fibre broadband using the Openreach network.
 Availability is widespread, though speeds and service options depend on postcode.